Jagadish1217/ZoomCar-Proj/README.md

 # ZoomCar-Proj
-This project is a complete clone UI of zoomcar website with the functionalities of booking a car.
-We used localStorage to save user data, booking data, payment data etc.
+This project is a complete clone UI of the Zoomcar website with the functionalities of booking a car.
+We used localStorage to save user data, booking data, payment data, etc.

 ## How to run the app?
 <ul>